xiangzhang1215/xiangzhang1215.github.io/README.md

 FIG. 11.
 Allan standard deviation

-##### Excess Power Search
+#### Excess Power Search

-The Excess Power methodis designed to detect burst signals of unknown waveform.
+The Excess Power method is designed to detect burst signals of unknown waveform.
 Its idea is that if there is no signal in the data, what we detected is noise which obeys some kinds of distribution and if signal is in the data, what we detected no longer obeys the distribution.
 So we can tell whether there are signals in the data by testing the data in time and frequency domain and if there is more power than we expected, we would call it excess power and know that there are signals in the data.
 Here is a trigger map of USTC station which shows the time and frequency of the signal.

 ![GNOME](http://m.qpic.cn/psb?/V12VczHP0k2BU4/EuZbQKzQDxXc.poCzmESdQ9hnJvIad0mwAaTpZKb0*w!/b/dFQBAAAAAAAA&bo=cAg4BAAAAAADN1Y!&rf=viewer_4)